Methamphetamine Is the Most Severely Sentenced Drug Category in Wisconsin

 § 961.41(1)(e) sets the tiers:

-- 3 grams or less, Class F felony, up to 12.5 years confinement + 7.5 years extended supervision.
+- 3 grams or less, Class F felony, up to 12.5 years imprisonment.

 Compare to cocaine weight tiers and you see the difference: meth reaches Class C at 50 grams, cocaine requires over 40 grams, but the meth-specific statute doesn’t have the lower Class G entry that cocaine has, so every meth delivery case starts at Class F (12.5 years) or higher.